-or directly edit /etc/nut/evolution500.seq.
+• or directly edit your copy of /etc/nut/evolution500.seq.
 In this case, modification will only apply according to the TIMER events and the current position in the sequence.

 For more information, refer to dummy-ups(8) manual page.

 10.2 Device recording